nmattei/cmps3160/_projects/FinalTutorial.md

 GitHub provides a service called Pages <https://pages.github.com/> that provides website hosting functionality backed by a GitHub-based git repository.
 We would like you to host your final project on a GitHub Pages project site.
 To do this, you will need to:

-1. Create a GitHub account (or use the one you already have from Project0) with your username `username`.
+1. Create a GitHub account (or use the one you already have) with your username `username`.
 Note that if you want to make it a repository specific webpage instead of your userpage then please go ahead.
 2. Create a git repository titled `username.github.io`; make sure `username` is the same as whatever you chose for your global GitHub account.
 3. Create a project within this repository.
 This is where you’ll dump your iPython Notebook file and an HTML export of that Notebook file.